Gavin from InfluxDB created a step by step video guide on how they use feature flags for A/B testing on real users in their frontend application.

 And then I'm gonna run one command here

 make flags.
 That's gonna generate some go code based on this configuration.
-If you're just working in the UI the fact that it's generating some go code doesn't really matter to you.
-You don't need to interact with any go code to use it, it just helps us maintain some type safety in the backend.
+If you're just working in the UI, the fact that it's generating some go code doesn't really matter to you.
+You don't need to interact with any go code to use it, this just helps us maintain some type safety in the backend.

 So now, we can consume work our new flag in some code.
 I'm gonna hop over here to the